 Man.
-But pray, Sir Francis, how came you, after you found her so ill an House-wife of one Sum, so soon to trust her with another?
+But pray, Sir Francis, how came you, after you found her fo ill a housewife of one sum, so soon to trust her with another?

-Sir Fran.
-Why, truly, I mun say that was partly my own fault: for if I had not been a Blab of my Tongue, I believe that last hundred might have been sav'd.
+Sir Fr.
+Why, truly, I mun say that was partly my own fault: for if I had not been a blab of my tongue, I believe that last hundred might have been sav'd.